Updated on

 Who should choose AncestryDNA over 23andMe?

-What features does AncestryDNA provide that 23andMe does not?
+What does AncestryDNA provide that 23andMe doesn’t?

 We rank vendors based on rigorous testing and research, but also take into account your feedback and our commercial agreements with providers.
 This page contains affiliate links.
 Learn more.